CambridgeAssessmentResearch/intsvyExtras/help/intsvy.rho.pv.pisa2015.md

 ## Description

-An exact copy of the functionality for the intsvy.rho.pv but with the added capability to calculate standard errors in the event of the configuration having a BRR design.
+An exact copy of the functionality in intsvy.rho.pv but with the added capability to calculate standard errors in the event of the configuration having a BRR design.

 For descriptions of the input parameters see help for the intsvy.rho.pv function.